Fatih Özmen: Early life and education

 Born in Turkey, the former Turkish National Cycling Champion rode alongside top Turkish cyclists throughout the 1970s including the 1977 Tour de L'avenir in France.
-Fatih Ozmen pursued higher education in the United States receiving a M.S.
+Fatih Özmen pursued higher education in the United States receiving a M.S.
 Degree in Electrical Engineering from the University of Nevada, Reno.
 He went on to obtain a master's degree, with a thesis on navigation and landing systems.